50 migrants die after trailer abandoned in San Antonio heat - NewsBreak

 Ten migrants died in 2017 after being trapped inside a truck parked at a San Antonio Walmart.
 In 2003, the bodies of 19 migrants were found in a sweltering truck southeast of the city.
 More than 50 migrants were found alive in a trailer in 2018, driven by a man who said he was to be paid $3,000 and was sentenced to more than five years in prison.

-“These drivers, they take money from the cartels,” said state Sen. Roland Gutierrez, a Democrat from San Antonio.
+“These drivers, they take money from the cartels and so on,” said state Sen. Roland Gutierrez, a Democrat from San Antonio.
 “I’m sure many times these trucks end up at their destination successfully.
 Unfortunately, this has now happened all too often.”

 Other incidents have occurred long before migrants reached the U.S. border.
 In December, more than 50 died when a semitrailer filled with migrants rolled over on a highway in southern Mexico.
 In October, Mexican authorities reported finding 652 migrants packed into six trailers near the U.S. border.
 They were stopped at a military checkpoint.

-The truck discovered Monday was next to a railroad track in an area of San Antonio surrounded by auto scrapyards that brush up against a busy freeway.
+The truck discovered Monday was on the outskirts of San Antonio, next to a railroad track in an area surrounded by auto scrapyards that brush up against a busy freeway.

+Officers arrived to find a body on the ground outside the trailer and a partially opened gate to the trailer.
+Three people were taken into custody, but it was unclear if they were definitively connected with human trafficking, McManus said.
+The trailer was gone Tuesday morning, and access to the area where it was found remained blocked.

-Of the sixteen people taken to hospitals with heat-related illnesses, four later died.
+Sixteen people were taken to hospitals with heat-related illnesses, with four later dying.
 At least four were in critical condition, according to the hospitals.
+Among them were a 23-year-old woman in serious condition and an adolescent male in critical condition at University Hospital in San Antonio, Wolff said.

 Those taken to the hospital were hot to the touch and dehydrated, and no water was found in the trailer, said Fire Chief Charles Hood.